allenai/allennlp-guide/slides/chapter01/03_outline.md

 Notes: This chapter describes the main abstractions we built into AllenNLP.
 If you want to write code using AllenNLP, it's really important to understand these abstractions and what they are used for.
 ---

+# Chapter 3: TextFields: A deep dive into the most important abstraction for NLP

+- The main problem when applying machine learning to text input is deciding how to represent language as features in a model.

+- There are a lot of ways to do this: one-hot ids, character sequences, pre-trained contextualizers, etc. `TextFields` are how AllenNLP abstracts away all of these options.

+---